DW Drums (and Hardware/Pedals)

-Neve, API and Helios mic preamps are pretty much considered the best for recording drums by most engineers because of how they match up and enhance the tone of the drums.
+Mic preamps with iron in their transformers are pretty much considered the best for recording drums by most engineers because of how they match up and enhance the tone of the drums.
 Neve = beefy.
-API = huge.
-Helios = woody.
+E-Dyne = generally musical with firm bottom end Helios = woody.
 Mic pres, Microphones and mic placement are kid of like snare drums - you can never have too many choices, LOL!

 Schoeps, Beyerdynamic & Gefell